Canister Purge Valve Replacement

 If you’ve been noticing rough idling in your vehicle, it could be due to numerous reasons.
 One of them is also a bad canister purge valve that can be caused when the RPM is low.
 In worst cases, the rough idling can leave your vehicle jerking, almost violently.
 This is mainly caused by a vacuum leak when the purge valve does not open or close when it is needed to.

-Canister Purge Valve Replacement: Inefficient Engine Performance
+Canister Purge Valve Replacement, Symptoms #3: Inefficient Engine Performance

 In simple words, a faulty canister purge valve would directly affect the performance of your car, although you would be able to drive it still.
 For starters, the ride you experience would not be smooth.
-Additionally, you would particularly notice a dip in the performance and acceleration when you try to drive on hilly or steeply areas.
+Additionally, you would particularly notice a dip in the performance and acceleration when you try to drive on hilly or steep areas.

-Canister Purge Valve Replacement: Bad Fuel Economy
+Canister Purge Valve Replacement, Symptoms #4: Bad Fuel Economy

 Since this could worsen the gas mileage, you cannot expect your car to cover the same distance on the same fuel as it used to with a functioning purge valve.

-Canister Purge Valve Replacement: Car Starting Issues
+Canister Purge Valve Replacement, Symptoms #5: Car Starting Issues

 When a purge valve operation gets disrupted, the internal combustion causes the airflow to become broken.
 In turn, you could experience problems when you start the car every time.

-Canister Purge Valve Replacement: Emission Test Flop
+Canister Purge Valve Replacement, Symptoms #6: Emission Test Flop

 What better way to confirm that your purge valve is damaged than an emission test failure.
 An emission check is a specialized test created to check the amount of smog that is being released from the tailpipe of the engine.

-Similar to how it is possible to drive with a damaged engine part, you can also drive with a faulty purge valve, but only to create further damages to your engine’s vehicle in the long and short runs.
+Similar to how it is possible to drive with a damaged engine part, you can also drive with a faulty purge valve, but only to create further damage to your engine’s vehicle in the long and short runs.
 The canister purge valve is not an independent part of the emission control unit.

 Would it cause your engine to burst or set your car on fire?
 It shouldn’t but that does not make driving with a broken purge valve effective, neither in terms of your car’s engine nor in terms of the added cost of replacing parts.

 The EVAP and the containment canister is a single unit that only works in sync with the purge valve.
-In case you continue to drive a car with a damaged purge valve, you might push the charcoal canister into harmful ways.
+In case you continue to drive a car with a damaged purge valve, you might push the charcoal canister in harmful ways.
 In turn, the internal combustion process might be put into a frenzy of failures as well.

 Possible Effects